 Anyone interested in Botswana’s bigger ecological picture will find a visit to the area essential.
 San Camp offers a complete desert experience focusing on species unique to the area such as gemsbok, meerkat, and springbok, as well as the geology, archaeology, and anthropology of the Kalahari and Makgadikgadi.
 This is also one of few places in the whole of Africa where you can spot the elusive brown hyena.

 San Camp is open only during the dry season, as the Nwetwe Pan becomes difficult to access during rainy season.
 Activities include game drives in open 4×4 vehicles custom designed for the terrain.
 In addition, you have use of 4WD quad bikes on the salt pans, an exhilarating way to see the area.
 Horseback experiences at San Camp range from simple two-hour rides for all levels to multi-day safaris for experienced riders.

-Night drives to view migration and unique desert wildlife (brown hyena, aardvark, aardwolf, etc.) are a special favorite for guests of San Camp in Makgadikgadi Pans.
-Game walks with Bushman trackers to observe the desert wildlife such as gemsbok, meerkat, and springbok are a great way to learn how the indigenous San people survive in this seemingly inhospitable land.
-Finally, a visit to the historic baobab trees are always on the agenda (the campsites of Livingstone, Selous, and Baines are always on the agenda.
-Lastly, the camp also operates a fly camp option to Kubu Island (weather permitting) with quad bikes for parties with at least four guests.
-Book this Botswana tented safari camp today.Request Information
+Night drives to view unique desert wildlife like aardvark and aardwolf are a special favorite for guests of San Camp.
+Game walks with Zu/’hoasi Bushmen trackers are a great way to learn how the indigenous people still survive in this seemingly inhospitable land.
+A visit to the historic baobab tree campsites of famed explorers Livingstone, Selous, and Baines are always on the agenda.
+Lastly, the camp also operates a fly camp option to Kubu Island (weather permitting) with quad bikes for parties with at least four guests.Request Information